bumpybox/pyblish-bumpybox/docs/source/nuke.md

 ```

 Once these settings are set, they will not be set again.
 You can force the settings to be applied on start up, by unchecking the attributes in the ```Ftrack``` tab of Project Settings.

+If you are launching a script that has assets already imported, the script will be checked if you are not using some components from the asset and prompt you to import them.